SwagCity/DYA/README.md

  * Use Facebook to Like/Share a story
  * Use upvoting/downvoting system to rate stories
  * Use OAuth so people can log in with Facebook, Google, etc.

+ * for genji:
+ 	* Organize Marionette "App" object.
+	* What the heck is el or $el
+	* Learn to use requirejs with marionette

 ## TIMELINE:
  * [X] Create a basic login system (5/6)